Take Action to Protect Our Medicine Supply: Deadline December 20, 2019

 The 2003 MMA is clear that programs importing medicines from Canada must “pose no additional risk to the public’s health and safety” and must “result in a significant reduction in the cost of covered products to the American consumer.”
 There are many variations of programs that would save money for supply chain participants but not consumers.
 An analysis projecting the savings must be documented and regularly evaluated.

-Collecting, reviewing, and archiving all required paperwork for a transparent process.
+Collecting, reviewing, and archiving all required paperwork within the FDA for a transparent process.

 The 2003 MMA and state importation require a great deal of documentation pertaining to vendors and transactions to be recorded and kept.
-HHS should designate an office within FDA such as the Center for Drug Evaluation and Research (CDER), as the department that receives this paperwork.
-A federal agency must be responsible for reviewing the ongoing compliance, providing Congressional oversight, and ensuring that the process is transparent to the public and additional FTEs must be appropriated to staff it.
+HHS should select an office within FDA as the department that receives this paperwork.
+This department must be responsible for reviewing the ongoing compliance, providing Congressional oversight, and ensuring that the process is transparent to the public and additional FTEs must be appropriated to staff it.
+Indeed, this is required under the 2003 MMA provides that HHS “shall maintain information and documentation submitted under [wholesale importation regulations] for such period of time as the Secretary determines to be necessary.”

 How Else Can I Help?